 Sandra Milliken : Associate Artist

-Random Audio Sample: If I open the door : SATB choir with piano by Sandra Milliken, from the CD Selected Works by AMC Represented Artists, vol. 57
+Random Audio Sample: Stand by our side : SA choir with piano by Sandra Milliken, from the CD Selected Works by AMC Represented Artists, vol. 57

 Photo: Nick Morrissey